Date: 10 Jul 1939

 The police report noted that a peculiar feature in the case was that although the loose undergarments were forcibly removed, by being pulled down from the shoulders, the corsets which, when being worn were secured by five hooks and eyes, were undamaged and her bloomers bore no sign of forcible removal.
 The dress, which was found on Margaret Jackson's body had been completely torn on the left hand side and roughly placed over her shoulders.
 As such, the report stated that it was difficult to conceive why, if Margaret Jackson was lying on the bed, that certain undergarments should be forcibly removed, whilst the corsets and bloomers were removed with some care.

-It was noted that no signs of forced entry were found and when an examination for finger impressions was carried out the only prints found were of two police detectives, two police sergeants and the chief inspector and that all finger prints found were accounted for However, it was further noted that in view of the fact that thirty one police officer and twelves civilians had entered the house following the discovery of Margaret Jackson, that it might be said that had an unauthorised person entered the house, his finger impressions might have been superimposed by the numerous persons who entered later.
+It was noted that no signs of forced entry were found and when an examination for finger impressions was carried out the only prints found were of two police detectives, two police sergeants and the chief inspector and that all finger prints found were accounted for.
+However, it was further noted that in view of the fact that thirty one police officers and twelves civilians had entered the house following the discovery of Margaret Jackson, that it might be said that had an unauthorised person entered the house, his finger impressions might have been superimposed by the numerous other persons who entered later.

-The police report then went on to deal with the statements dealt with by sequence of time, starting with the when the assistant milkman called at 6.30am on 10 July 1939.
+The police report then went on to deal with the statements dealt with by sequence of time, starting with when the assistant milkman called at 6.30am on 10 July 1939.
 It was noted that the assistant milkman that called normally assisted another milkman to deliver the milk for their employer, a dairyman of Finglesham near Deal, in and around Deal.
 They had left the farm together with a small Austin motor delivery van and the first call was Eastwood.
-They were a little later than usual in leaving the farm that morning and arrived at Eastwood at about 6.30am and the assistant milkman left a pint and a half pint bottle of milk at the side door of the house, but didn't har any sound from within.
+They were a little later than usual in leaving the farm that morning and arrived at Eastwood at about 6.30am and the assistant milkman left a pint and a half pint bottle of milk at the side door of the house, but didn't hear any sound from within.
 From there, they then went on to Milestone Road in Deal which was some distance from Eastwood.
 Then, after concluding their first delivery of milk, they again passed Eastwood at about 9.20am and then arrived back at the farm at about 9.30am, stating that nothing unusual was noted by them on their return journey.

 They then washed and refilled the milk bottles with their machinery and the main milkman then left the farm on his second delivery at about 9.45am without the assistant milkman, who stayed at the farm and cleaned up.
 However, it was noted that it was, up until about two months ago the practice of the assistant milkman to go on both rounds and it was always he who would call at Eastwood to collect the weekly cash on the second round.
 It was noted that sometimes he would call at about 10am on the inward journey to Deal and at other times on the return journey to the farm at about 2pm.
 However, he said that whenever it was that he went, Margaret Jackson's dog would always jump up into the front room window and bark as soon as he entered the gate at the roadside and that when Margaret Jackson came to the side door in response to his knock, the dog would come out and jump around him.
 The assistant milkman added that he had never seen Margaret Jackson shut the dog in any room when he had been at the door with her.
 The assistant milkman said that he could not say definitely whether he had collected an empty bottle when he had called at 6.30am on 10 July 1939, but the police report noted that in view of the fact that on 9 July 1939 he left a quart bottle and that no such bottle was found in the house on 10 July 1939, it could be assumed that it had been collected by him.

 The next thing that happened was that the postman attached to the Deal post office delivered a circular letter to Eastwood at 7.10am on Monday 10 July 1939.
 He said that he placed the letter through the letter box of the side door, but didn't see Margaret Jackson or her husband, or hear a dog bark.
 He also said that he believed that there was milk on the doorstep, but could not be definite.
-He said tat when he next passed the house at 9.30am after completing his delivery, he saw four men engaged in tarring the footpath directly in full view of the front of Eastwood, adding that he saw no other person in the vicinity.
+He said that when he next passed the house at 9.30am after completing his delivery, he saw four men engaged in tarring the footpath directly in full view of the front of Eastwood, adding that he saw no other person in the vicinity.

 A miner who was employed by the Betteshanger Colliery, and who resided at 225 Mill Road in Deal said that he didn't go into work on the early shift at the pit on the Monday 10 July 1939 by reason of the fact that he had overslept.
-However, he said that he instead decided to carry out some repairs in his home and went to London Road, Sholden, to obtain some sand, stating that he had previously seen a lump at the ide of the road on his way to and from work, just beyond Eastwood in the direction of Sandwich.
+However, he said that he instead decided to carry out some repairs at his home and went to London Road, Sholden, to obtain some sand, stating that he had previously seen a lump at the side of the road on his way to and from work, just beyond Eastwood in the direction of Sandwich.

 He said that just as he passed Eastwood on his cycle, he heard a scream coming from the direction of the house and then a bang, similar to somebody falling against a door with all their weight, which he said would have been around 7.30am, noting that he had passed Sholden Church at 7.25am and had looked specially at the clock to note the time which he said was his usual habit when passing.